grafana/k6-docs/src/data/markdown/translated-guides/en/02 Using k6/11 Environment variables.md

 </CodeGroup>

-The same script will now run 10 virtual users for a duration of 10 seconds, resulting in about 70 iteration loops.
+The same script will now run 10 virtual users for a duration of 10 seconds.
 Take note you must prefix `K6_` in the environment variable name in order for k6 to evaluate it as a **option parameters**.
+However, be aware not all options are supported as environment variables.
+You can confirm by checking the documentation for each option.

 ## 2. Passing System Environment Variables to Script Code